 - Faster data transfer: Supports a more advanced USB protocol (2.0 vs 1.1).

 - More affordable: Was introduced into a lower priced category (84 percent cheaper at launch).

 - More modern: Reflects 3 years and 1 month of technical progress since the 1D Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark II emerges as the winner of the contest (10 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark II is the clear winner of the match-up (12 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.